DeanHristov/fake-api-e-commerce/README.md

-├── .eslintrc                       # Config file for ESLint ├── .gitignore                      # Config file for GIT ├── .prettierrc                     # Config file for Prettier ├── jest.config.js                  # Config file for Jestjs
+├── .eslintrc                       # Config file for ESLint ├── .gitignore                      # Config file for GIT ├── .prettierrc                     # Config file for Prettier ├── jest.config.ts                  # Config file for Jestjs
 ├── nodemon.json                    # Config file for nodemon
 ├── package.json                    # The heart of the app.
 It holds important metadata about a project like scripts dependencies
 ├── package-lock.json               # Place where we control the dependencies